xmengkinaxis/CPP/System Design Interview Checklist.md

 Request Per Second;

 ### Scalability:
-a distributed system can continuously evolve in order to support the growing amount of work; Horizontal (scaling out) vs Vertical Scaling (scaling up) increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability
+a distributed system can continuously evolve in order to support the growing amount of work; Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
+increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
 A system can be called scalable if adding more resources in the system results in performance increases.
-Performance is directly proportional to resources added.
+Performance is directly proportional to resources added. <br>
+Scalability can be achieved through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas,

 ### Reliability:
 keep delivering its service even when on or several of its software or hardware components fail; achieve this through redundancy of both the software component and data, (and hardware); achieve such resilience with a cost in order to eliminate every single point of failure; <-> vulnerable, data lost; (resilient, no single point of failure) (authentication)